Using the Scale

 Real-world experience shows that many people with suicidal thoughts will tell someone about thoughts of suicide when asked — and they consider it a relief to talk about it.
 Even if they won’t tell a clinician or counselor, many people drop hints or give warnings to friends and family, because almost everyone considering suicide is ambivalent about dying.
 This characteristic ambivalence can make people who are thinking about suicide more willing to discuss their thoughts.

-How can asking the C-SSRS questions help me allocate my available resources?
+How can asking the Columbia Protocol questions help me allocate my available resources?

-Experience and research show that the C-SSRS helps redirect resources to use them more efficiently.
-That’s because the use of the C-SSRS reduces “false positives” — that is, incorrectly identifying someone as at risk for suicide — even as it detects at-risk individuals who would otherwise have been missed.
+Experience and research show that the Columbia Protocol helps redirect resources to use them more efficiently.
+That’s because the use of the Columbia Protocol reduces “false positives” — that is, incorrectly identifying someone as at risk for suicide — even as it detects at-risk individuals who would otherwise have been missed.

-When the scale does identify people who are at risk, it helps healthcare workers, first responders, and other gatekeepers direct them to the appropriate level of care, such as counseling.
-Sometimes hospitalization is required, but it’s rare: Our experience with the C-SSRS consistently shows that 1 to 2% of people screened with the C-SSRS require more acute care — even among high-risk populations such as people with depression and veterans with a psychiatric diagnosis.
+When the protocol does identify people who are at risk, it helps healthcare workers, first responders, and other gatekeepers direct them to the appropriate level of care, such as counseling.
+Sometimes hospitalization is required, but it’s rare: Our experience with the Columbia Protocol consistently shows that 1 to 2% of people screened with the protocol require more acute care — even among high-risk populations such as people with depression and veterans with a psychiatric diagnosis.